emakina-cee-oss/kentico-cloud-custom-element-voucher-selector-build/README.md

 The three files are built via the build command in the before mentioned repository.

-**Do not change the name of this repo - if you do, you will need to change the link in Kentico Cloud in the Content Model called "Newsletter Component - Voucher Picker"**
+🚨**Do not change the name of this repo - if you do, you will need to change the link in Kentico Cloud in the Content Model called "Newsletter Component - Voucher Picker"**